 I recently used the services of Peek User Testing.
 It’s a FREE service where you are given a 5 minute video of someone viewing your website.
 Their feedback with you is shared on the video “live” as they are experiencing your website for the first time.
 You can obtain feedback up to 3 times a month.

 Remember, this is a brief evaluation and the person who reviews your blog may not normally be interested in your content… so some bias may be reflected in the nature of their feedback.
-If you want to know what it’s about, feel free to view the feedback I received on my blog.

 What tools do you use to evaluate your blog?